-No Activity Objectives Engagement Mechanisms Stakeho Iders Timeframe / Frequency Responsible Parties Status В9 Allocate resources, establish provisions and undertake public consultations.
+No Activity Objectives Engagement Mechanisms Stakeho Iders Timeframe / Frequency Responsible Parties Status B9 Allocate resources, establish provisions and undertake public consultations.
 Public announcements will be made disclosing information including an overview of the Project, details of how to provide feedback and location of Project documents (downloadable and hardcopies).
-After Covid-19 restriction: Establish venues and hold stakeholder meeting.
-The date and venue of the hearings will be agreed (with the local regulator) and a public announcement will be made 20 days prior to the hearing within local / national media.
-To disseminate information and receive feedback / questions.
-During Covid-19 restriction: Mass media Letters / leaflets Community notice boards Telephone Council / community offices Webinars / virtual meetings If in person meetings are required social distancing and other Covid-19 control will be implemented.
-After Covid-19 restriction: Large scale meetings All stakehol ders Immediately and update as required.
+ALA will meet with stakeholders the first Thursday of every month in the House of Culture.
+To disseminate information and receive feedback / questions. www.alaport.com website All stakehol ders Immediately and update as required.
 TAV B1 0 Consult and disclose all legally required information to the Regulators in relation to Project permits and approvals.
 Provide validation documents and any documents / monitoring results required as a conditions of permits / approvals.
 Obtain required permits and approvals.
 Post or electronic delivery of documents.
 Public authoriti es and regulator s During the planning phase and as required thereafter.
 TAV B1 1 Collate stakeholder comments and publish findings.
 To encourage feedback and to understand / mitigate for stakeholder concerns.
 Grievance mechanism ALA website All stakehol ders On-going TAV/CLO

-11 Airports V. No Activity Objectives Engagement Mechanisms Stakeho Iders Timeframe / Frequency Responsible Parties Status B1 2 Disclose updated reports and plans (if applicable) based on public consultations and the grievance mechanism.
+No Activity Objectives Engagement Mechanisms Stakeho Iders Timeframe / Frequency Responsible Parties Status B1 2 Disclose updated reports and plans (if applicable) based on public consultations and the grievance mechanism.
 Provision of information to inform stakeholder s on the consultation findings, key concerns/gr ievances raised and response measures.
 ALA website All stakehol ders Post consultation TAV/CLO B1 3 Issue letters to local residents and business outlining the construction timetable highlighting time restrictions on activities generating noise and any planned road closures, etc. Provide links to or details of grievance mechanism.
 Publish letter on the airport website and display on notice boards at the airport and in community buildings.
 To notify local communities of constriction works especially activities with high nuisance risks.
 Letters Airport website Notice boards Local Commu nity Prior to construction, updates during construction should the programme change.
 TAV, TAV Construction and subcontractor s B1 4 Develop procurement and contractor control procedures for the Project.
 Issue and review tender documentation and appoint contractors.
 Provide quarterly updates as required throughout the Project.
 To disseminate Project and procuremen t requirement s, contractor / supplier controls and the grievance mechanism etc. Internet Emails Telephone Site visits with Covid-19 controls implemented.
-Organis ations and personn el within the Project Prior to construction and quarterly updates TAV TAV construction Con struction Stage C1 Preparation and disclosure of the FAQ leaflet.
-Facilitate understanding of the Project in the local communities ALA website.
+Organis ations and personn el within the Project Prior to construction and quarterly updates TAV TAV construction Cor struction Stage C1 Preparation and disclosure of the FAQ leaflet.
+Facilitate understandi ng of the Project in the local communitie s ALA website.
 The FAQ leaflet in Russian/ Kazakh to be made available in hard copy in the local communities via local Akimats Local commun ities Prior to construction and quarterly updates TAV/CLO